isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/getting_started.md

 # Getting Started

 This getting started guide introduces key areas of the [Adobe Developer Distribution portal](/distribute/home) to help you begin distributing your plugins quickly and easily.
-The Adobe Developer Distribution portal enables you to quickly publish a **listing** for your plugin on two Creative Cloud Marketplaces; the Creative Cloud desktop app Marketplace and Adobe Exchange in these three easy steps:
+The Adobe Developer Distribution portal enables you to quickly publish a **listing** for your plugin on two Experience Cloud Marketplaces; the Experience Cloud desktop app Marketplace and Adobe Exchange in these three easy steps:

 1. Add your public profile.
 2. Create a **listing** to represent your plugin with metadata, the packaged plugin, and a **version**.